anandy07/Olympics-Medals-Predictor/README.md

 ⭐ Contribute & Support
 If you found this useful, consider giving it a star ⭐ on GitHub!
 Pull requests, feature suggestions, and forks are always welcome.

+yaml
+Copy
+Edit

+---

+Would you also like a `requirements.txt` file generated based on the notebook?